Night Wings

 “It’s time to put the packs on.”

-None of us have hands, but Balshown and I use our skills as energy weavers to glide the packs into place and fasten the straps.
+None of us have hands, but Balshown and I use our skills as weavers to glide the packs into place and fasten the straps.

 “I’ve seen you move yourself and other objects along the web, hundreds or thousands of times,” says Shazira, smiling, “but I still find it wonderful to watch.”